-Genna is a multi-faceted professional, with small-business roots and a background in both hard science and research/writing.
-Inspired by the collaborative accomplishment of the Human Genome Project and impassioned by her mother’s struggle with Parkinson’s Disease in the US health care system, Genna has been fascinated with the potential of biotechnology and genetic research in treating and preventing illness, and focused on the potential for regulatory mechanisms to increase patient access to cutting-edge health care technology.
+Genna is a multi-faceted legal professional, with small-business roots and a background in both hard science and research/writing.
+Inspired by the collaborative accomplishment of the Human Genome Project and impassioned by her mother’s struggle with Parkinson’s Disease in the US healthcare system, Genna became fascinated with the potential of biotechnology and genetic research in treating and preventing illness, and focused on the potential for regulatory mechanisms to increase patient access to cutting-edge healthcare technology.

 United States District Court, Northern District of Illinois

 Woodstock Chamber of Commerce